emmajdaniel96/infamous-reapers/README.md

 ## Deployment

 The following project had been produced and developed using GitPod, which has then been commited and pushed to GitHub.
+Find instruction below:

+### Deployment to GitHub Pages:
+- In GitGub repository, navigate to 'Settings' on the top horizontal bar
+- From the settings page, find the GitHub Pages section
+-

 ## Technologies Used